DominikGuzei/josoor-main-website/content/blog/en/2018-06-03-why-josoor.md

 ---
 language: en
-title: "why-josoor"
+title: why-josoor
-headline: "Why Josoor?"
+headline: Why Josoor?
-subtitle: "Turning Crisis into Opportunities"
+subtitle: Turning Crisis into Opportunities
-author: "Natalie Gruber"
+author: Natalie Zarzour
-image: "/images/refugee-fence-rise-above.jpg"
+date: 'June 3, 2018'
-date: "June 4, 2018"
+image: /images/refugee-fence-rise-above.jpg
-teaser:
+teaser: >-
-  More than 65 million people worldwide had to leave everything behind.
-Millions of others support them in building new homes.
-Despite the numbers of people affected, there is still no organized network for exchange and support or a place for cooperation where true integration is facilitated.
+  65 million people worldwide had to leave everything behind.
+Millions support them in re-building a home - but there is no organized network for exchange and support among them, or a place for cooperation where true integration is facilitated.
 ---

 ## 2015: the year that changed Europe